Syrian opposition seeks Islamists' protection against al Qaeda

 "There was more than one case of theft or looting from the Command and unfortunately the Supreme Command doesn't have the power yet to defend its weapons depots and its bases," he said, referring to the SMC, which the West has tried to build up as the body in overall command of the campaign to topple Assad.

-For months rebel leaders have discussed how to restructure the SMC into a more organised body which would give the Islamic Front representation reflecting its presence on the ground.
+For months rebel leaders have discussed how to restructure the SMC into a more organized body which would give the Islamic Front representation reflecting its presence on the ground.

 But with hundreds of brigades to be consulted, progress has been slow and the Bab al-Hawa standoff is a new hindrance, rebel sources said.